Study with us

-The following are the minimum requirements to be considered for entry into the Physics (PhD) program.
+The following are the minimum requirements to be considered for entry into the Physics and Astronomy (PhD) program.
 Meeting these requirements does not guarantee acceptance into the program.

-To be considered for admission into the Physics (PhD) program, you must have:
+To be considered for admission into the Physics and Astronomy (PhD) program, you must have:

 - A master's degree or equivalent from a recognized university with a cumulative GPA of 3.0 in the last two years of full-time university study

 In addition to the admission requirements described here, all applicants must meet the minimum admission and English language proficiency requirements of the Faculty of Graduate Studies.

 The Physics and Astronomy (PhD) program accepts applications for Fall, Winter and Summer entry.
 Applications must be completed online and include several parts: